MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/installing-scanning-functionality-in-an-mfp-with-a-single-pdo.md

 **HKLM\\SYSTEM\\CurrentControlSet\\Control\\DeviceClasses\\{6bdd1fc6-810f-11d0-bec7-08002be2092f}\\&lt;*device symbolic link*&gt;**

-This key is not guaranteed to remain in this location In future operating system versions.
+This key isn't guaranteed to remain in this location In future operating system versions.
 To open this key, call [**SetupDiOpenDeviceInterfaceRegKey**](/windows/win32/api/setupapi/nf-setupapi-setupdiopendeviceinterfaceregkey).

 The WIA service enumerates all Image class PDOs and device interfaces.
-Therefore, the newly created device interface will be enumerated as a WIA device.
+Therefore, the newly created device interface is enumerated as a WIA device.

 The Windows DDK ships with an example INF that installs scanning functionality in a multifunction printer with only a single PDO.
-The name of this file is *mfpoemprn.inf*, and it is located in the *\\src\\print\\infs* directory.
+The name of this file is *mfpoemprn.inf*, and it's located in the *\\src\\print\\infs* directory.

-**To install scanning functionality in an MFP**
+## To install scanning functionality in an MFP

-1. 1.Specify *sti\_ci.dll* as the entry value for the **CoInstallerEntry** entry.
+1. Specify *sti\_ci.dll* as the entry value for the **CoInstallerEntry** entry.

     The INF for your device must have an [**INF DDInstall.CoInstallers Section**](../install/inf-ddinstall-coinstallers-section.md) to be able to register the co-installer for device installation.
-This section should appear similar to the following:
+This section should appear similar to the following example:

     ```INF
     [OEMMFP.GPD.CoInstallers]